 Big Ape appears at the end of the Apex mission.
 It fires powerful laser blasts and explosives.

 Fought in the Baron's Keep mission.

 The Ruin, or The Heart of Ruin, appears at the end of the final mission after opening the gate at the ark.
 It flails giant tentacles, fires powerful cone lasers from its eye and summons monsters to fight alongside it.

 Mini Bosses are a slightly weaker variant of boss that are not encountered during the main story; rather, they are fought during side and optional quests.
 Nevertheless, they are still formidable foes and require preparation and strategy to defeat.

 Encountered in the Dreadwing mission, given by the penguin at the penguin bar at the outpost.

-It appears as a giant flying saucers piloted by a penguin.
+It appears as a giant flying saucer piloted by a penguin.
 It spawns penguin soldiers, tanks, and mini saucers.
-It attacks by shooting laser beams that can break blocks or slamming itself onto the ground.
+It attacks by shooting laser beams that can break blocks or by slamming itself into the ground.